stephencoan8/vestx/README.md

 ## 💡 Acknowledgments

-Built for SpaceX employees to better track and understand their stock compensation packages.
+Built for VestX users to better track and understand their stock compensation packages.

 ---